 Christine can regularly be found on Lexpert’s Best Lawyers and Leading Practitioners lists in Canada, Lexpert’s Leading 500 Lawyers in Canada, and was awarded the Lexpert Zenith award for her contribution to diversity and inclusion in the legal profession.

-Christine is renowned for the seminal work she co-authored on employment law: For Better or For Worse: A Practical Guide to Canadian Employment Law.
-Written in collaboration with the late Mr. Justice Randall Scott Echlin, the text (now in its 3rd edition) is a prime resource for human resource professionals and students across Canada.
+Christine is renowned for her seminal work on employment law, For Better or For Worse: A Practical Guide to Canadian Employment Law.
+Co-authored with the late Mr. Justice Randall Scott Echlin, and currently in its third edition, the text is an essential resource for human resource professionals and students across Canada.
 She also co-authored the definitive textbook Human Resources Guide to Workplace Investigations, now in its second edition.